ruuvi/ruuvi-sensor-protocols/README.md

 ----|-----------
  1 | Historical use, not supported anymore.
  2 | Eddystone-URL, URL-safe base64 -encoded
- 3 | BLE Manufacturer specific
- 4 | Reserved for future use
+ 3 | BLE Manufacturer specific data, all current sensor readings at 1 second interval 4 | Reserved for future use
  5 | Reserved for future use
  6 | Reserved for future use